rubienr/cmake/README.md

 * compile a library,
 * compile executable,
 * link library to executable,
-* add customm rules and
+* add custom rules and
 * configure the compiler.